asiopueo/SFND_2D_Feature_Tracking/README.md

 ## Performance
-The results of the performance evaluation can be [Results.ods](./Results.ods) (OpenOffice Calc-file) which is contained in the highest directory of this repository.
+The results of the performance evaluation have been included in the spreadsheet [Results.ods](./Results.ods) (OpenOffice Calc-file) which is contained in the base directory of this repository.

-Central modifications are the addition of two outer for-loops which iterate over all eligible detector/descriptor combinations.
-This automates the performance evaluation of all detector/descriptor combinations.
+In order to automate the extensive testing, two outer for-loops have been added which iterate over all eligible detector/descriptor combinations.
+This simplifies the performance evaluation of all detector/descriptor combinations considerably.

-Calculation of averages (means) of detection of all keypoints, extraction of all descriptions, and the number of matched keypoints.
+In addition, after iterating over all the images for a particular detector/descriptor combination, the following numbers are calculated:
+* Average number of all detected keypoints,
+* Average detection time per image,
+* Averade descriptor extraction time per image.

 ### MP.7 Performance Evaluation 1
 The number of keypoints on the preceding vehicle for all 10 images have been recorded for all available detectors.
 The results are available in table `Task MP.7` of [Results.ods](./Results.ods).